Publicist Heads Off Racist Accusations, Says Sean Spicer ‘Can’t Recall’ Using N-Word Against Black Classmate

 He details the pressure of having every quote picked apart in the press and cautions others against working for the Trump administration.
 While he remains loyal, Spicer is of the opinion that both liberals and conservatives always “paint everything with a broad brush.”

-Spicer also defended Trump’s harsh public manner and claims he acts as a salesman in public office Inquisitr reports.
+Spicer also defended Trump’s harsh public manner and claims he acts as a salesman in public office, the Inquisitr reports.

 “I think that it’s because he constantly feels under attack and not given credit for achievements when they are fairly expected,” he said.